ivaylokenov/MyTested.WebApi/documentation/README.md

 				.ContainingMediaTypeFormatterOfType<SomeMediaTypeFormatter>());

 // tests whether the action returns created result
-// with different types of properties by using AndAlso() MyWebApi
+// with different type of properties by using AndAlso() MyWebApi
 	.Controller<WebApiController>()
 	.Calling(c => c.SomeAction())